lengri/pyLSD/README.md

 )
 ```

-The output us a dictionary containing various information (refer to the supplement of Lifton et al.) for more details.
-Importanty, the scaling factors for spallogenic neutron, epithermal neutron, thermal neutron, total muon, negative muon, and positive muon scaling factors can be accessed via:
+The output us a dictionary containing various information (please refer to the supplement of Lifton et al. for more details).
+Importanty, the scaling factors for spallogenic neutron, epithermal neutron, thermal neutron, total muon, negative muon,
+and positive muon scaling factors can be accessed via:

 ```
 print("Spallogenic neutron scaling factors:", output["Be"])